Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 What the silence means:

-• Lost morale: "It's all meaningless anyway"
+• Lost morale: "It doesn't matter anyway"

 • Fear of blame